 The Emerging Frontiers in Research and Innovation (EFRI) Program promotes innovative, interdisciplinary initiatives in engineering research and education.
-EFRI pursues research projects that embrace new frontiers in engineering research and supports those projects that generate transformative ideas in areas where there is a demonstrated need.
-EFRI aims to create a new outcome monitoring system to streamline the data collection process and provide clear measures of how funded projects achieve their long-term goals after the funding period ends.
+EFRI pursues research projects that embrace new frontiers in engineering research and supports projects that generate transformative ideas in areas with a demonstrated need.
+EFRI aimed to create a new outcome monitoring system to streamline the data collection process and provide clear measures of how funded projects achieve their long-term goals after the funding period ends.

-- Refinement of the logic model, targeting measurable outcomes for the program
+- Refined the logic model, targeting measurable outcomes for the program

-- In-depth interviews with NSF staff members to identify existing data sources and key items for
+- Conducted in-depth interviews with NSF staff to identify existing data sources and items for

-- Cognitive interviews with a targeted sample of EFRI grantees and transcription and coding of
+- Conducted cognitive interviews with a targeted sample of EFRI grantees and transcribed and coded

-- Online data collection with EFRI principal investigators (PIs), co-PIs, and students
+- Collected online data with EFRI principal investigators (PIs), co-PIs, and students

-- Collection of the first wave of survey results as well as an assessment of survey and item response rate
+- Collected the first wave of survey results and assessment of survey and item response rate

-In May 2015, Insight delivered a final report on the survey process with recommendations for improvement.
-The final report included analysis of the first wave of survey responses from PIs, co-PIs, and students.
-A nonresponse bias analysis illustrated that the sample reflected characteristics of the EFRI population.
-Results indicated the majority of grantees begin partnerships with businesses after their grants end, typically to license their products.
-They also reported using their NSF EFRI funding and results to secure additional funding to refine their efforts and innovations further.
+Insight’s final report on the survey process provided recommendations for improvement and analysis of the first wave of survey responses from PIs, co-PIs, and students.
+A nonresponse bias analysis illustrated the sample reflected characteristics of the EFRI population.
+The majority of grantees began partnerships with businesses after their grants ended, typically to license their products.
+They also reported using their NSF EFRI funding and results to secure additional funding to refine their efforts and innovations.